mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 These make subnetworks mask for gyro dropout.

 ## Technical Details

-GyroDropout achieves improved accuracy over PyTorch by doing a few things:
-1. Instead of conventional dropout randomly selecting different subnetworks in each training iteration, gyro dropout pre-selects a fixed number of subnetworks and train with them throughout learning
-2. Because of the selected subnetworks that are trained more robustly, their diversity increases and thus their ensemble achieves higher accuracy
+GyroDropout achieves improved accuracy over conventional dropout by pre-selecting a fixed number of subnetworks and training with only those subnetworks.
+Because the selected subnetworks are trained more robustly (compared to the conventional dropout cases), their diversity increases and thus their ensemble achieves higher accuracy.

 ## Attribution
 [*Gyro Dropout: Maximizing Ensemble Effect in Neural Network Training*](https://proceedings.mlsys.org/paper/2022/hash/be83ab3ecd0db773eb2dc1b0a17836a1-Abstract.html) by Junyeol Lee, Hyeongju Kim, Hyungjun Oh, Jaemin Kim, Hongseok Jeung, Yung-Kyun Noh, Jiwon Seo.